EVEInsight/Insight/README.md

 #### [Docker](https://hub.docker.com/r/nathanls/insight/)
 Simple to install and update.
 Supported on any OS that can use Docker.
 1. Create and navigate to a directory where you wish to store Insight configuration, logs, and database.
+2. Pull and run the image.
+This command will pull the stable Docker Insight image and initialize the config files in your current directory.

-2. Pull and run: ```docker run -it --rm -v ${PWD}:/app nathanls/insight```
+    ```docker run -it --rm -v ${PWD}:/app nathanls/insight --docker-init```
-3. If you receive errors about a missing config file rename the **default-config.ini** file to **config.ini** and populate your configuration values in accordance with the Installation.md file.
+3. Edit ```default-config.ini``` and populate your configuration values in accordance with the Installation.md file.
+Rename this file to ```config.ini```.
-4. Automatically keep the image up to date by checking for updates before starting: ```docker pull nathanls/insight && docker run -it --rm -v ${PWD}:/app nathanls/insight```
+4. Keep the image up to date by checking for updates and then starting Insight:

+    ```docker pull nathanls/insight && docker run -it --rm -v ${PWD}:/app nathanls/insight```

 See [Insight on Docker Hub](https://hub.docker.com/r/nathanls/insight/) and [Docker docs](https://docs.docker.com/) for more information about using Docker.